 So we now have another problem.
-Not the attacks – they accomplished nothing, as usual, except to demonstrate the insurgents’ ability to stockpile weapons and ammunition inside the most secure parts of Kabul.
-That takes time, money, and access.
-They had to pay for that access and whoever they paid – that’s the problem and those kind of problems are endemic when central government corruption is so prevalent.
+Not the attacks – they accomplished nothing except to demonstrate the insurgents’ ability to stockpile weapons and ammunition inside the most secure parts of Kabul.
+That takes time, money and access; whoever they paid -is the problem and those kind of problems are endemic in Kabul.

 Here are the latest casualty figures for this series of attacks from Reuters;

-Afghan security forces have killed 32 gunmen and arrested one more in operations to stop co-ordinated attacks by Taliban fighters that hit the capital, Kabul, and three other provinces, the defence ministry said on Monday.
+Afghan security forces have killed 32 gunmen and arrested one more in operations to stop coordinated attacks by Taliban fighters that hit the capital, Kabul, and three other provinces, the defense ministry said on Monday.
 Eight members of the security forces have been killed and 44 others, including five civilians, wounded, Mohammad Zahir, Kabul CID chief, said on Monday.

 Given the amount of ordnance the insurgents fired off that is an amazingly low count.
 This isn’t the last time Kabul is going to be targeted; we’ll be in the hot seat again soon.
 For now the local people are going about their business hoping that the next time insurgents decide to make a statement their luck continues to hold.